 Advent Devotions & Christmas Crafts for Families: 24 Scripture Reflections & Simple Projects to Anticipate Christ’s Birth by Victoria Duerstock is made especially to support families in their quest for keeping Christ at the center of Christmas.
 There is a devotional for each day in December leading up to Christmas, along with beautiful illustrations and simple crafts to solidify the devotions in your heart.

 Let Every Heart Prepare Him Room: Daily Family Devotions for Advent by Nancy Guthrie.
 This devotional is great for families with school-aged children.
-There is a daily theme and insight on Christmas carols and traditions.
+Get into the spirit of Christmas with a daily theme and insight into Christmas carols and traditions.
 There are also discussion questions and a prayer.

 Unwrapping the Names of Jesus: An Advent Devotional by Asheritah Ciuciu will encourage you and your family to prepare your heart to celebrate Jesus.
-Focusing on the themes of advent and some of the names of Jesus, your family will better appreciate the season of celebration.
+Focusing on the themes of Advent and some of the names of Jesus, your family will better appreciate the season of celebration.
 Also included are fun family activities and family service projects.
-Coming out this year is Unwrapping the Names of Jesus for Kids!
+Coming out this year is Unwrapping the Names of Jesus for Kids, which will be great if you have younger children.

 Unwrapping the Greatest Gift: A Family Celebration of Christmas by Ann Voskamp will walk your family from creation to the arrival of Jesus.
-With daily Scripture reading, devotional, discussion questions, and beautiful illustrations, you will be drawn into the advent season.
-There are also meaningful advent activities to do as a family.
+With daily Scripture reading, devotional, discussion questions, and beautiful illustrations, you will be drawn into the Advent season.
+There are also meaningful advent activities to do as a family, including ornaments for a Jesse tree.

 As moms, unless we prioritize our relationship with God, it can easily fall by the wayside.
 Learn more about growing closer to God.
 As we grow closer to Him, we become a better wife and mother as well.